pubstack/pubstack.github.io/_posts/2016-11-28-testing-composable-upgrades.md

   -e upgrade_repos.yaml
 ```

-Note: if upgrading to a conteinerized Overcloud (Pike and beyond) do:
+Note: if upgrading to a containerized Overcloud (Pike and beyond) do:

 ```
 cat > docker_registry.yaml << EOF